dascw/sublime-translate/README.md

 ### How to use the script ###

-Use -t switch for file, -s for source language code (en, es, it, etc) and -d for destination language code.
+Use -t switch for file name, -s for source language code (en, es, it, etc) and -d for destination language code.
 ```bash
 python3 translate.py -t {file_name.c/cpp} [-s SOURCE] [-d DESTINATION]
 ```